-130 years ago three pioneering young cyclists launched a new magazine that would change the face of the sport.
+In 1891 three pioneering young cyclists launched a new magazine that would change the face of the sport.
 Cycling - An Illustrated Weekly first went on sale on January 24, 1891 and was a breath of fresh air for the sport that, thanks to the invention of the Safety Bicycle, was experiencing levels of growth and transformation never seen before.

 The magazine, led by Edmund ‘Sally’ Dangerfield focused on the burgeoning club scene across the country that was taking to time trialling and new found levels of freedom.
-Dangerfield, twice winner of the classic Bath Road 100 was a part of the London cycling scene and was quick to spot the potential of the Safety, something that had never been enjoyed by those riding Ordinaries - Penny Farthings to you and me.

 Snug in all the right places to stop any unwanted flapping but relaxed enough to be comfortable for any riding you’ve got in mind.
 Our Pro Bib Shorts feature a great compression fit along with our top of the line pad to provide maximum support for journeys long or short.
 To top it off, there is of course a classic cycling cap.
 The cherry on the icing of any cycling outfit.

-Since working for Cycling Weekly he has written product reviews, fitness features, pro interviews, race coverage and news.
+Editor of Cycling Weekly magazine, Simon has been working at the title since 2001.
+He fell in love with cycling 1989, started racing in the UK in 1995 and in 2000 he spent one season racing in Belgium.
+As editor of Cycling Weekly he has written product reviews, fitness features, pro interviews, race coverage and news.
 He has covered the Tour de France more times than he can remember along with two Olympic Games and many other international and UK domestic races.
-He can still be seen at his club's evening races through the summer but he still hasn't completed the CW5000 challenge!

 By Tom Thewlis • Published